-My Frieze review of the awesome exhibit Hippie Modernism, currently at the Berkeley Art Museum / Pacific Film Archive
+My Frieze review of the awesome Hippie Modernism show, currently up at the Berkeley Art Museum/Pacific Film Archives

 The exhibition casts an intentionally wide, holistic net.
 The museum’s halls are filled with 400 works – including textiles, broadsheets, paintings, cookbooks, installations, films, beanbags and even tabs of LSD and dot-matrix printouts.
 Rural bohemians are represented alongside professional design teams, Black Panthers with computer nerds, mystics with professors.
 And, although the show now reflects more Northern Californian artists than it did when it first opened at Minneapolis’s Walker Art Center in 2015, the framework is – as all modernisms should be – international.
 British, Italian, Austrian and Brazilian participants all add to curator Andrew Blauvelt’s central argument: that, despite its reputation for radical rhetoric and pre-modern longing, countercultural creativity is most substantially seen as a pragmatic extension of modernism’s formal quest to artfully and idealistically engineer human utopia.